Qazeer/InfoSec-Notes/Linux/Priv_Esc/2-Methodology.md

 binary can be called at the end of the script.

-For example, the following commands can be used to hijack the specified binary and add the compromised user to the `sudoers` whenever root makes use the
+For example, the following commands can be used to hijack the specified binary and add the compromised user to the `sudoers` whenever root makes use of the
 binary:

 ```bash